Automation API

 Before using this API, ensure:

-- API key is generated - Go to Settings > API to create one
+- API key is generated - go to Settings → Organization settings → API to create one

-- Workflow is active - The target workflow must be activated in the workflow editor
+- The automation is active - the target automation must be switched to Active in the automation builder

-- Workflow has API trigger - The workflow's trigger type must be set to "API" in the trigger settings
+- The automation uses the API trigger - its trigger type must be set to API in the trigger settings

 Integration Best Practices

-- Keep custom data minimal - Only send data that your workflow actually uses in email or webhook nodes
+- Keep custom data minimal - only send data your automation actually uses in email or webhook nodes